Mike Huckabee's epic fight to keep beachgoers off his patch of Florida sand

 For all his distaste for the public, Huckabee wouldn’t have a beach at all but for the massive contribution of taxpayers.
 Walton County’s beaches have been eroding for years.
 The stretch of beach in front of Huckabee’s house had been hit by seven hurricanes in the six years before he bought the plot, and climate change–induced sea-level rise is eating away at the sand.
 The county has spent millions of dollars trucking in sand to renourish the beach and preserve its primary industry: tourism.
 But that hasn’t deterred rich property owners from suing the county, claiming that it illegally seized their property when it passed the customary use ordinance.

-And so Huckabee turned to politics, lobbying the state legislature, whose members were more pliable than federal judges.
+So Huckabee turned to politics, lobbying the state legislature, whose members were more pliable than federal judges.
 Huckabee and Blue Diamond Horizons, a company registered to Huckabee that has no website or public presence, each donated $1,000 to a commission candidate who had privately offered to oppose public use of the beach.
 After the candidate won, he came out in support of public beach access.

 With the help of a high-powered lobbyist, beachfront property owners persuaded Rep. Katie Edwards-Walpole, a Democrat from South Florida, to cosponsor a measure that gutted the ability of local governments to pass ordinances granting public access to privately owned beaches.
 Two other counties that already had these ordinances were grandfathered in the law, leaving Walton County as the only place where the bill would invalidate an existing ordinance.
 When the law went into effect on July 1, 2018, Walton County homeowners quickly put up “no trespassing” signs on their beaches, hiring armed security and installing ropes to cordon off their little pieces of paradise.

-Huckabee wrote a thank-you note to the Republican cosponsor of the bill, complaining that he and his neighbors were “demonized as ‘greedy, selfish and rich’ owners who want to deprive the poor of their ‘rights.’”
+Huckabee wrote a thank-you note to the Republican co-sponsor of the bill, complaining that he and his neighbors were “demonized as ‘greedy, selfish and rich’ owners who want to deprive the poor of their ‘rights.’”
 He added, “I’ve found used condoms on my walk-down, glass bottles broken, dog feces, litter.
 Sharp tent poles that can cut bare feet and worse.
 Large tents with large groups with boom boxes make using my own property very difficult during high season.”

-The bill didn’t just ruin the vacations of tourists who rented houses near the beach only to encounter security guards who chased them off it.
-It also prevented Huckabee’s neighbors who own the modest cottages behind his mansion from using the beach just steps away from their front doors.
+The bill didn’t just ruin the vacations of tourists who rented houses near the beach only to encounter security guards who chased them off.
+It also prevented Huckabee’s neighbors who own the modest cottages behind his mansion from using the beach just steps from their front doors.
 “All those thousands of people who’ve invested in homes that are close to the beach, are they going to be allowed to go to the beach as they have for years?” says Dave Rauschkolb, who owns a restaurant in Seaside, a wealthy Walton County beach town a few miles from Huckabee’s house, and has been fighting the beach privatization.
 “Probably not.”

-The involvement of a South Florida Democrat in wiping out public beach access in the Panhandle, an area Donald Trump won by 40 points in the 2016 presidential election, surprised locals.
-But emails obtained by activists showed that Edwards-Walpole had met with lawyers from the Pacific Legal Foundation back in 2017 about public use of the beach—an issue that wasn’t relevant to her district.
-Edwards-Walpole also conceded that she had consulted on the bill with the area’s congressman, Rep. Matt Gaetz (R-Fla.), with whom she’d worked on medical marijuana bills when he was in the state legislature.
+The involvement of a South Florida Democrat in wiping out public beach access in the Panhandle, an area that Donald Trump won by 40 points in the 2016 presidential election, surprised locals.
+But emails obtained by activists showed that Edwards-Walpole had met with lawyers from the Pacific Legal Foundation in 2017 about public use of the beach—an issue that wasn’t relevant to her district.
+Edwards-Walpole also conceded that she had consulted on the bill with the area’s Congress member, Rep. Matt Gaetz (R-Fla.), with whom she’d worked on medical marijuana bills when he was in the state legislature.
 (Edwards-Walpole did not respond to a request for comment.)

 Gaetz’s family owns several homes in Walton County, including one in Seaside that was used in the filming of The Truman Show as the home of Jim Carrey’s title character.
 Many of the property owners seeking to privatize their beaches, including Huckabee, are big donors to Gaetz’s campaigns, and Gaetz’s family is close friends with Huckabee.
 A week after Edwards-Walpole’s bill took effect, Huckabee hosted a fundraiser for Gaetz’s reelection campaign at his beach house.